2021–22 Brooklyn Nets season

 The 2021–22 Brooklyn Nets season was the 46th season of the franchise in the National Basketball Association (NBA), 55th season overall, and its 10th season playing in the New York City borough of Brooklyn.

+On February 10, 2022, the Nets sent superstar James Harden and Paul Millsap to the Philadelphia 76ers in a blockbuster deal, in return for Seth Curry, Andre Drummond, Ben Simmons, and two first-round picks.
+This trade ended the superteam era of the Nets.

 On April 2, 2022, the Nets clinched a spot in the play-in tournament.
 On April 12, the Nets clinched a playoff spot after winning the play-in game against the Cleveland Cavaliers.
 In the first round of the 2022 NBA playoffs, they faced the Boston Celtics, losing the series 4–0.
 It was the second time in three seasons that the Nets were swept in the first round of the playoffs; in the 2020 playoffs, they were swept by the Toronto Raptors.